 Nations adopt landmark mercury pollution convention.
 10 October 2013Last updated at 05:56 ET By Mark Kinver Environment reporter, BBC News Rising gold prices has seen an increase in small-scale gold mines, most of which use mercury Nations have begun signing a legally binding treaty designed to curb mercury pollution and the use of the toxic metal in products around the globe.

 Mercury can produce a range of adverse human health effects, including permanent damage to the nervous system.
+The UN treaty was formally adopted at a high level meeting in Japan.
+The Minamata Convention was named after the Japanese city that, in the 1950s, saw one of the world's worst cases of mercury poisoning.
+In January, four years of negotiations concluded with more than 140 countries agreeing on a set of legally binding measures to curb mercury pollution.
 Can we restore the world’s coral reefs?
 21 August 2013Last updated at 09:23 GMT Even the Great Barrier Reef is having to face up to the challenge of a changing world Advances in science could offer hope for the world's besieged coral reefs.

 Researchers say animals such as huge armadillo-like creatures would have distributed vital nutrients for plants via their dung and bodies.
 The effects, still visible today, raise questions about the impact of losing large modern species like elephants.
 Toxic Derbyshire 'Blue Lagoon' dyed black.
-10 June 2013Last updated at 13:35 ET Continue reading the main story Despite warning signs, dozens of swimmers flock to the "beauty spot" Residents say the change to black seems to be putting people off Although the lagoon looked picturesque, the water has a pH level of 11.3 Continue reading the main story A pool at a disused Derbyshire quarry, known locally as the Blue Lagoon, has been dyed black in a bid to deter people from swimming in it.
+10 June 2013Last updated at 13:35 ET Continue reading the main story Despite warning signs, dozens of swimmers flock to the "beauty spot" Residents say the change to black seems to be putting people off Although the lagoon looked picturesque, the water has a pH level of 11.3 Continue reading the main story.

 Dubbed "carbon farming", researchers say the idea is economically competitive with high-tech carbon capture and storage projects.
 But critics say the idea could be have unforeseen, negative impacts including driving up food prices.
+The research has been published in the journal Earth System Dynamics.
+Seeds of change Jatropha curcas is a plant that originated in Central America and is very well adapted to harsh conditions including extremely arid deserts.
+It is already grown as a biofuel in some parts of the world because its seeds can produce oil.
 Anglo-American mining plans threaten millions of salmon.